patozgg/C8-backup-toolkit/doc/restore/README.md

 ## Prep.4 Partitions, ClusterSize, Replication factor

 Replace all others TODO with the correct information.
-Remember: these information must match the backup, not the current cluster if the configuration change between the backup and the current cluster.
+Remember: this information must match the backup, not the current cluster if the configuration change between the backup and the current cluster.

 ```
         - name: ZEEBE_BROKER_CLUSTER_PARTITIONSCOUNT